BattletechModders/CustomBundle/CustomAmmoCategories/README.txt

 Weapon definition
 new fields
+  "AOEEffectsFalloff": false, if true and weapon inflicts AoE damage, random roll will be permitted before onHit effect apply.
+                              Example: aoe range = 100m, projectile hits ground in 30m from combatant - onHits effects will be applied with 0.7 chance ((100 - 30) / 100).
   "isHeatVariation": true, - if true heat damage will be altered using DamageVariance/DistantVariance/DistantVarianceReversed values.
 Per mode/ammo/weapon.
   "isStabilityVariation": true, - if true stability damage will be altered using DamageVariance/DistantVariance/DistantVarianceReversed values.
 Per mode/ammo/weapon.
   "isDamageVariation": true, - if true normal damage will be altered using DamageVariance/DistantVariance/DistantVarianceReversed values.
 Per mode/ammo/weapon.